ThiagoSuchi/ThiagoSuchi/README.md

 <p align="center">👋 Hi!
 I'm Thiago, coding enthusiast focused on building my career in programming.
 I'm eager to learn new technologies and take on exciting projects.
-Feel free to check out my work!!</p>&nbsp;
+Feel free to check out my work!!
+It is no longer I who lives, but Christ lives in me.
+Galatas 2:20</p>&nbsp;

  &nbsp;